Author: Zhe Yuan

 Privacy Policy

 Thank you for using MyAnime!!!!!.
 We take your privacy seriously.
 This privacy policy explains how the app handles your data.
+Released under the GNU General Public License v3.0.

 Data Collection